bentoml/heroku-deploy/README.md

 [![Generic badge](https://img.shields.io/badge/Release-Alpha-<COLOR>.svg)](https://shields.io/)

 Heroku is a popular platform as a service(PaaS) based on managed container system.
-It provides a complete solution for build, run and scale applications.
+It provides a complete solution for building, running, and scaling applications.

 ## Prerequisites